odoo/documentation/legal/terms/online.rst

 Software Security
 +++++++++++++++++

-The codebase of Odoo is laregely distributed and, thus, is continuously under examination by Odoo users and contributors worldwide.
+The codebase of Twenty20 is laregely distributed and, thus, is continuously under examination by Twenty20 users and contributors worldwide.
 Community bug reports are therefore one important source of feedback regarding security.
 We encourage developers to audit the code and report security issues.

-Odoo SA commits to sending a "Security Advisory" to the Customer for any security Bug that are discovered in the Software, at least 2 weeks before making the Security Advisory public, unless the Bug has already been disclosed publicly by a third party.
+Twenty20 SA commits to sending a "Security Advisory" to the Customer for any security Bug that are discovered in the Software, at least 2 weeks before making the Security Advisory public, unless the Bug has already been disclosed publicly by a third party.